JANO-PDA/PDA/app/src/main/java/com/example/myapplication/data/FUTURE.md

 - **Animation Settings**: Allow users to control animation intensity or disable animations

 ### Decision Notes
+- **Native Animations Over Libraries**: The decision to use native Compose animations instead of Lottie or other animation libraries prioritizes:
+  - Smaller App Size: No additional animation assets or libraries needed
+  - Maintainability: Simpler codebase with fewer dependencies to manage
+  - Performance: Reduced resource usage and simpler state management
+  - Consistency: Unified visual language across the application
 - **Category-Specific Animations**: This approach was explored but ultimately reverted in favor of a consistent, single animation style.
-The decision prioritizes:
-  - Maintainability: Simpler codebase with fewer animation assets to manage
-  - Consistency: Unified visual language across the application
-  - Performance: Reduced resource usage and simplified state management
-  - User Experience: Predictable interface behavior

 ## UI Enhancement Roadmap